University of Colombo: Residential facilities

 Since its inception, the University of Colombo has maintained residential facilities for its undergraduate students.
 This has been an integral part of the urban university culture of the UoC.
-Some of the early residential halls that were part of the Union Hostal which was based in Colombo were moved to Peradeniya in the 1950s, these residential halls function independently now.
-Currently, the university has seven student hostels along with several houses leased on a temporary basis which is administrated by the Student's Center.
+Some of the early residential halls that were part of the Union Hostel which was based in Colombo were moved to Peradeniya in the 1950s, these residential halls function independently now.
+Currently, the university has nine student hostels along with several houses leased on a temporary basis which is administrated by the Student's Center.
 These hostels provide accommodation for 2973 undergraduate students annually.
 Residential facilities for academics and visiting faculty are provided both on and off campus.